8kevinxu/cse15l-lab-reports/LabReport1.md

 If you've succesfully logged in, you should see something like this:
 ![Image](remoteconnect.png)

 Your terminal is now connected to a computer in the CSE basement, any command you run will run on that computer.
-You are now officially remotely connected to your course-specific account.

 ### Step 3: Running Some Commands
 Try running commands you learned about in class like ls, pwd, and cd on your computer and the remote computer.